 This report examines reasons for racial and gender disparities in suspension rates and finds that suspensions are concentrated among schools serving the most vulnerable student populations.
 It also explores the degree to which differences in schools' suspension rates are related to school climate and student achievement.

 - At Chicago high schools serving students who live in extreme poverty and have low levels of academic achievement, all students are at a high risk for being suspended.
 Racial disparities in suspension rates are largely attributable to the degree to which Chicago high schools are segregated by race, poverty, and achievement.
-The schools serving students from the highest-poverty neighborhoods with the lowest incoming achievement are either predominantly African American schools or schools that serve a mix of African American and Latino students.
+The schools serving students from the highest-poverty neighborhoods with the lowest incoming achievement are either predominantly Black schools or schools that serve a mix of Black and Latino students.
 Thus, suspension practices at these schools drive the racial disparities at the district level.
-However, there are also many schools that predominantly serve African American students that do not have high suspension rates; the students in these schools tend to have high prior achievement or come from neighborhoods without substantial poverty.
+However, there are also many schools that predominantly serve Black students that do not have high suspension rates; the students in these schools tend to have high prior achievement or come from neighborhoods without substantial poverty.